FAQ

 Answer:

 You or your licensed plumber must prepare a meter setting in an accessible location within a heated area, adjacent to the water service pipe entering your home or business.
 A floor drain should be located nearby.
 Place shutoff valves on either side of the new water meter location.
 If the water meter is for an installed (underground) irrigation system, a reduced pressure principle backflow prevention device will need to be installed downstream of the water meter.
-After your meter setting is prepared, call West Des Moines Water Works at 515-222-3460.
-We will install the water meter and an electronic meter reading device at no charge.
+WDM Water Works does not utilize deduct meters.
+After your meter setting is prepared, call West Des Moines Water Works at (515) 222-3460.
+We will install the water meter and an electronic meter reading device at no charge but a water supply connection fee would apply.

 Top